-Sometimes parents or students may assume more of a listening role when meeting with a teacher.
-Reassure them that conversations are an opportunity for collaboration.
-Encourage active participation and problem solving through asking students and caregivers to share their perspective, concerns and experiences.
+Sometimes parents may assume more of a listening role when meeting with their child's teacher.
+Reassure parents about conversations being an opportunity for collaboration.
+Encourage active participation and problem solving through asking parents to share their perspective, concerns and experiences.
+Remember, a parent knows their child best!